 You can borrow up to 20 curriculum resource items from the library in addition to your usual borrowing allowance.

-There are a number of special collections and archives in Augustine House which are available to view as reference research materials, including:
+There are a number of special collections and archives in Augustine House that are available to view as reference research materials, including:

 Ask a member of staff or contact the library for more details and to access the items in the archive.